Nigeria Music Chart: DJ Neptune, Joeboy and Mr Eazi’s ‘Nobody’ Leads

 Wande Cola’s Again sits at number 3, while Fireboy DML’s Vibration maintains its spot at number 4.

-Sarz and WRLD’s Mad rises one spot to number 5, while Burna Boy’s Odogwu drops one spot to number 6.
+Oxlade’s Away debuts at number 5, while Falz’s Bop Daddy featuring MZ Banks rises to number 6.

-At number 7, we meet 2Baba’s Opo featuring Wizkid, Adekunle Gold’s Jore featuring Kizz Daniel continues to sit at number 8.
+At number 7 we meet, 2Baba’s Opo featuring Wizkid, while Sarz and Wurld’s Mad drops two spots to number 8.

-Mayorkun’s Geng drops to number 9, while Barry Khay’s Only You featuring Davido leads the chart from behind.
+Burna Boy’s Odogwu drops two spots to number 9, while Kizz Daniel and Adekunle Gold’s Jore lead the chat from behind.

 See the list below: